A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Downstream Tasks and Applications

-In Text Understanding and Generation, RAG provides contextual depth by enabling the retrieval of supplementary information that enhances interpretability and relevance: \begin{itemize} \item Text Classification: For classification tasks, especially in specialized domains, RAG can retrieve background information or examples that support accurate categorization, improving the model performance in classification scenarios. \item Text Summarization: RAG can retrieve summaries or additional context from related documents, helping the model focus on the most relevant points for concise, informative summaries. \item Text Generation: In generative tasks, the retrieval capability of RAG allows it to incorporate real-time data, domain-specific knowledge, or additional context into generated content. \end{itemize}
+In text understanding and generation, RAG provides contextual depth by retrieving supplementary information that improves interpretability and relevance.
+For text classification, especially in specialized domains, retrieved background knowledge or examples can support more accurate categorization.
+For text summarization, related documents or contextual evidence help the model focus on the most salient points and produce concise, informative summaries.
+For text generation, retrieval enables the model to incorporate timely data, domain-specific knowledge, or additional context into generated content.